epfl-lara/leon/doc/purescala.rst

 Methods
 -------

-You can currently define methods in ADT roots:
+You can define methods in classes.

 .. code-block:: scala